Kentucky-Fried-Circuits/DataGS/README.md

 <a name="compsoft"></a>
 ## Compiling the software

 In the root directory of DataGS there is a bash script called `changeDate.sh`.
-When added to the build scripts in eclipse, this script will change the `FIRMWARE_DATE` variable in the Java source code automatically when you compile the program.
+When added to the build scripts in eclipse, this script will change the `FIRMWARE_DATE` variable in the Java source code and change the computer string it was last modified on automatically when you compile the program.
 If you are using eclipse, follow these directions:

 1. Right-click on `DataGS` in the project browser and hover over `Build Path` in the drop-down menu.
 Select `Configure Build Path` at the bottom of `Build Path` menu.
 From there, select `Builders` on the left side of the screen.